hodanesthtmcvns-stack/jk/docs/About-Help-NEWS2OncoTriage.md

 **7. Attribution Requirement**
 If redistributing or modifying this software, you must:
-- Retain original authorship attribution
+- Retain original authorship attribution to Prof. (Dr.) Jyotirmay Kirtania
 - Clearly document any modifications
 - Distribute modified versions under the same GPL v3 license (copyleft)
 - Provide access to source code